OliverHennhoefer/unquad/README.md

 CAD assumes ***exchangability*** of training and future test data. *Exchangability* is closely related to the statistical term of *independent and identically distributed random variables* (*IID*).
 IID implies both, independence <ins>and</ins> exchangability.
 Exchangability defines a joint probability distribution that remains the same under permutations of the variables.
+With that, exchangability is a very practicable as it is weaker a assumption than IID.

 ### Limitations
-Since CAD controls the FDR by adjustment procedures in context of multiple testing, trained conformal detectors currently only work for batch-wise anomaly detection.\
+Since CAD controls the FDR by adjustment procedures in context of **multiple testing**, trained conformal detectors currently only work for ordinary (batch-wise) anomaly detection on static data.\
-CAD also offers methods for CAD on dynamic time-series data suitable also under co-variate shift in online settings.
+Generally, CAD also offers methods for the online setting when working with dynamic time-series data under potential co-variate shift.\
-Currently, this kind of online detector is not implemented but is planned to be added in future releases.
+Currently, this kind of online detector is not implemented.
+It is planned to be added in future releases.

 ## Getting started